kazuhitoyokoi/node-red-contrib-flightradar24/README.md

 Example
 -------
-You can plot plane locations on map using node-red-contrib-worldmap.
+You can plot plane locations on map using [node-red-contrib-web-worldmap](https://flows.nodered.org/node/node-red-contrib-web-worldmap).

 ![tokyo.gif](tokyo.gif)